 - Super-majorities of the New Jersey Assembly and Senate decided in December 2019 to place a marijuana legalization ballot question before voters in 2020.
 It’s now on lawmakers to quickly pass enabling legislation to establish rules and regulations for possession, use, and retail sales.

 - Title – An amendment to the South Dakota Constitution to legalize, regulate, and tax marijuana; and to require the Legislature to pass laws regarding hemp as well as laws ensuring access to marijuana for medical use.
 (Full Text)

-- If approved, the constitutional amendment would allow adults to purchase and possess up to one ounce of marijuana and grow up to three plants for personal use.
-The initiative is backed by a former federal prosecutor as well as the Marijuana Policy Project, a national advocacy organization.
+- The constitutional amendment allows adults to purchase and possess up to one ounce of marijuana and grow up to three plants for personal use.
+The initiative was backed by a former federal prosecutor as well as the Marijuana Policy Project, a national advocacy organization.

 Marijuana Ballot Initiatives – Medical Use